Jacobson-Morozov Lemma for Algebraic Supergroups: Notation

 The (categorical) dimension of $V \in \sVect$, also called {\it superdimension}, is then $\dim V = \dim V_{\bar{0}} - \dim V_{\bar 1}$. {Sometimes we also denote the dimension of $V$ as a vector space by $(\dim V_{\bar{0}} | \dim V_{\bar{1}})$.

 We will denote by $\Pi$ the change of parity endofunctor on $\sVect$: namely, $\Pi \fk^{m|n} \cong \fk^{n|m}$.}

-In the category $\sVect$ one can define Lie algebra objects, called (finite-dimensional) Lie superalgebras.
+In the category $\sVect$ one can define Lie algebra objects, called (finite-dimensional) {\it Lie superalgebras}.
 An example of such an object is the vector superspace $\End(V)$ with a (signed) commutator bracket, denoted $\gl(V)$.
 For the vector superspace $V=\fk^{m|n}$, we denote $\gl(m|n)=\gl(V)$.

-Similarly, one can consider algebraic (affine) supergroups\footnote{By ``algebraic (super)group'' we always mean an affine algebraic group (super)scheme $G$; its Hopf (super)algebra $O(G)$ is finitely generated.}: these form a category which is opposite to the category of finitely-generated commutative Hopf algebra ind-objects in $\sVect$, and each algebraic supergroup $G$ has a (finite-dimensional) Lie superalgebra $\mathrm{Lie}(G)$ attached to it.
+Similarly, one can consider {\it algebraic (affine) supergroups}\footnote{By ``algebraic (super)group'' we always mean an affine algebraic group (super)scheme $G$; its Hopf (super)algebra $O(G)$ is finitely generated.}.
+These form a category which is opposite to the category of finitely-generated commutative Hopf algebra ind-objects in $\sVect$, and each algebraic supergroup $G$ has a (finite-dimensional) Lie superalgebra $\mathrm{Lie}(G)$ attached to it.

-{A pro-supergroup $G$ is a limit of supergroups; its algebra of functions $O(G)$ is a Hopf superalgebra, not necessarily finitely generated.}
+A {\it pro-supergroup} $G$ is a limit of supergroups; its algebra of functions $O(G)$ is a Hopf superalgebra, not necessarily finitely generated.

-\begin{definition} Given a Lie superalgebra $\g$, the category of its (finite-dimensional) representations $\Rep(\g)$ has objects $(V, \rho)$ where $V \in \sVect$ and $\rho: \g \to \gl(V)$ is a homomorphism of Lie algebra objects in $\sVect$.
+\begin{definition} Given a Lie superalgebra $\g$, the category of finite-dimensional representations of $\g$ is denoted by $\Rep(\g)$ has objects $(V, \rho)$ where $V \in \sVect$ and $\rho: \g \to \gl(V)$ is a homomorphism of Lie algebra objects in $\sVect$.
 The maps in $\Rep(\g)$ would be $\g$-equivariant {(even)} maps of vector superspaces. \end{definition}

 \begin{definition}

 Given a supergroup $G$, we define $\Rep(G)$ as the category of representations of $G$ in $\sVect$. \end{definition}